SeanSnake93/Flask_Book/README.md

 #### Remote SHH

-later i used a keygen to open an SHH link between my PC and the VM terminal.
+Later I used a keygen to open an SHH link between my PC and the VM terminal.
 This allowed me to run commands on my VM without the need to open it in my browser.
-In addition this would enable me like with the git hub clone to bounce between files with quicker speeds and relsove problems faster using a more responsive interface.
-Note this was created without using a passphrase.
+In addition this would enable me the ability to bounce between files with quicker speeds and relsove problems faster using a more responsive interface.

-ssh-keygen -t rsa -b 4096 -C "your@git-email.com"<br />
+ssh-keygen -t rsa -b 4096 -C "your@git-email.com"

-Creating 2 files, one being the Public Keygen (Key.pub) the other a private Keygen (Key).
+Creating 2 files, one being the Public Keygen (Key.pub) the other a private Keygen (Key).<br />
-Opening the Public Keygen or using "cat ~/keygen.p"

-ssh-keygen -t rsa -b 4096 -C "your_email@example.com"
+###### Note this was created without using a passphrase.

+Opening the Public Keygen (via a txt document or using "cat ~/keygen.pub") to display its contents and copying the code into the [GCP VM][vm]'s set of 'SHH Keys'.
+Once added the private keygen should be moved to the '.shh' folder within your user.

+Visual Studio is then able to remotely access the machine without the need to enter GCP.<br />
+*Note: the machine must be turned on in order to remote access.*

 #### Jenkins
+##### Add Jenkins

+adding my exports to the /.bashrc file

+file location for notes later
+/'flask_blog
+/flask_book
+/.bashrc

-As mentioned back in Hosting, I opened a port (8080) to enable the use of Jenkins.<br />
+As mentioned back in Hosting, I have attached to my [Virtual Machine][vm] a tag to 'open port 8080'.
-First why Jenkins, well Jenkins is a CI (Continues Intergration) and CP (Continues )
+This port will enable access to Jenkins and allow for the project to include *Continues Intergration*.<br />

+With this enabled i am able to attach my repository and have Jenkins pull and build any changes I make to the '*Master*' branch.

+Now with Jenkins now open to the VM, I needed to create and allow the 'Jenkins User' access to sudo commands.

+sudo useradd -m -s /bin/bash jenkins

+Running this code creates the Jenkins User, this can be made visable by using the 'ls -la /home/' command.

+Now to provide the Jenkins user access to sudo commands we need to enter the sudoers file. this is done by using, 'sudo visudo'.
+Once opened under sudo users, Jenkins has been added.

+jenkins ALL=(ALL:ALL) NOPASSWD:ALL

+Entering the url "http://localhostIP:8080/" will enable you access to the Jenkins page.<br />
+After entering my InternalAdminPassword and accepting any plugins jenkins will be ready to use.

+##### Creating a Jenkins Project

+On Jenkins, Clicking on 'New Item' will allow for a new project to be made.
+For this project, a Freestyle Project was created.

+In the configuration i included my git hub as a project link and source code repository.
+In the command section i originaly had my export to the SQL however due to the security requirments of this data, it has been added to a 'bashrc' which is called upon from the installation.sh file.<br />

+As a result by the end of my project this field contained...

+* chmod +x script/*.sh
+* sudo cp etc/systemd/system/flask.service /etc/systemd/system
+* sudo systemctl daemon-reload
+* sudo systemctl enable flask.service
+* sudo systemctl restart flask.service

+##### Activate or Deactivate Jenkins

+Returning to the SHH I wanted to activate Jenkins to start the build process.
+By using the following command...

 sudo su

+This will take you to the root user.
+It is here where you can edit the current status of your Jenkins machine.
+The functions used to do this is as follows...

 (root user) sudo systemctl status jenkins